isachenko-andrii/Average-salary-in-Ukraine-for-December-2025/README.md

 - additionally download the map of Ukraine (Ukraine-regions.json) and the file with salary data ()
 3. The project is available at the link.

-## 📈 Key findings (Insights)
+## Key findings (Insights)

 * **Kyiv** remains the leader in terms of income, which is due to the high concentration of service and IT companies.
 * There is a positive trend in the western regions due to the development of logistics hubs.
-* ...
+* The abnormally high average salary in the Luhansk region in 2025 (which may even be higher than Kyiv's) is a classic statistical outlier caused by specific factors.

-## 📂 Repository structure
+## Repository structure

+Average-salary-in-Ukraine-for-December-2025/  — Project data
+├── data/ — Project data
+├── images/ — Project screenshots
+├── Ukraine-regions.json` is the map file used for visualization
-* `Average-Salary.pbix` is the main file of the Power BI report.
+├── Project.pbix —  is the main file of the Power BI report
-* `Ukraine-regions.json` is the map file used for visualization.
-* `data/` is the folder with the source data.
-* `screenshots/` is the dashboard images for quick viewing.
+├── LICENSE — MIT License
+├── project-logo.png — Project cover
+└── README.md — Project documentation

 ## Visualization

 ![Average Salary in Ukraine](https://github.com/isachenko-andrii/Average-salary-in-Ukraine-for-December-2025/blob/main/images/Average-Salary.png)